martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 triple-handshake attacks, this feature of HTTP/2 MUST be used only over TLS 1.3 or greater, or over TLS 1.2 in combination with the Extended Master Secret extension defined in [RFC7627].
-Because this feature is intended to operate with equivalent security to TLS connection, hash and signature algorithms not permitted by the version of TLS in use MUST NOT be used.
+Because this feature is intended to operate with equivalent security to the TLS connection, hash and signature algorithms not permitted by the version of TLS in use MUST NOT be used.
 Additionally, the following algorithms MUST NOT be used, even if permitted by the underlying TLS version: